TotalChest/RSA/README.md

 python decrypt.py --key public.key <document> <signature>
 ```

-If everything is ok, the output is 'Success!
-Document is genuine.' else output is 'Fail!
-Document is not genuine.'
+If everything is ok, the output is `Success!
+Document is genuine.` else the output is `Fail!
+Document is not genuine.`